hacksu/website-start-script/README.md

 website-start-script
 ====================

-Clone this and run the bash script if the CS department ever does anything weird to the hacksu server that breaks the website.
+If the CS department ever does something weird and breaks the hacksu webiste, just clone this repository onto the server and execute `start.sh`.
+It will install nginx, node, npm, and forever, and then configure an nginx proxy, clone the Website repo, and run the app.

 So simple:
 ```